Top Adelaide Photography Locations – Updated 2023

 November is a colourful time in Adelaide when the Jacaranda trees begin to bloom.
 The purple flowers are a magnificent site and photo opportunity.
 Check out the full guide here to find out the best streets to visit.

-Port Willunga is home to the ruins of an old jetty which is now nothing more than a few remnants of wood poking out of the water.
+Port Willunga on the Fleurieu Peninsula is home to the ruins of an old jetty which is now nothing more than a few remnants of wood poking out of the water.
 They make an awesome focal point for beach photography.
 This is a great place to try some long exposure shots.
 An ND filter can help you get the effect of a slow shutter in full daylight.

 Also in the area is McLaren Vale home to some of South Australia’s best wines.

 The Onkaparinga River Mouth at Port Noarlunga is an absolutely spectacular spot and one of my favourites along the South Australian coast.
 The crashing waves, colourful rocks and angular lines of the boardwalk make for a fantastic place to relax, unwind and take great photos.